‘Have’ is used with ‘I’,’ we’, ‘you’ and ‘they’ or plural nouns in present. Let’s see how to use ‘have’ in a sentence.

 - We have six notebooks in our cupboard.

-- You have a new calendar on a wall.
+- You have a new calendar on the wall.

 - They have a CPU with graphic card.